clemi2408/Knx2Prometheus/README.md

 ## Configuration file (knx.csv)
 The configuration of the KNX items is based on csv.
-In the file the following items are set:
+Note: During Processing the `/` of a group address gets replaced with `_` to be compatible with URLs In the file the following items are set:
 * Group address (e.g `"1/0/40"`)
 * KNX-DPT (e.g `1`, `5` or `9`)